 Stepping away from chemical farming in Australia

-In Australia where I live in the countryside, due to heavy chemical farming and soil compaction and mismanagement, I have seen plants with root depths of only a few centimeters — which is such a tiny portion of the amount of land that the farmers could be accessing!
+In Australia where I live in the countryside, due to heavy chemical farming, soil compaction, and mismanagement, I have seen plants with root depths of only a few centimeters — which is such a tiny portion of the amount of land that the farmers could be accessing!
 There are instances where some farms that have been implementing regenerative farming techniques for some time now have plant roots growing down to over three feet deep!

 It has been suggested and studied that carbon is an essential part of life!
 I like to use the analogy “what we breathe in, the trees breathe out, and what the trees breathe out, we breathe in.”
 As fascinating as this is to me, I can extend this same thinking and philosophy to the soil.

 The wonderful world of soil

 Soil is a wonderful and amazing place!
 One of its many amazing functions is its ability to breathe with the earth, as it is a part of it.
 Think of the seasons and the change in temperatures.
 Could this be considered a kind of breath that takes place as our planet cycles through seasons with atmospheric pressures and temperatures changing?

 Plants need carbon to grow.
 The soil needs carbon as a part of its structure.
 Plants, including trees, grasses, and all the other kinds of plants, breathe carbon.
 With this breathing, carbon is then captured and stored in the soil.

 It is estimated that in a single handful of soil, BILLIONS and BILLIONS of lives exist that are living on a microscopic level.
 One of the many functions that these microorganisms have is to manage the carbon levels of our soil and create an environment where there can be more carbon stored in the soil — as well as help prepare the soil for deeper root penetration.
 And this is just one among many other truly amazing functions that the soil has.

 Making the most of what we have